Matween/Yogurt-Theme/README.md

 # Yogurt-Theme
-This is a simple portfolio theme in Vanilla JS (ES6+), HTML and CSS.
+This is a simple portfolio theme in Vanilla JS, HTML and CSS.

 Check it out here:
 https://matween.github.io/Yogurt-Theme/